GHTaarn/AskAI/docs/src/index.md

     as most of the AI tool, it needs the api key, for the Gemini key you can apply from Google Gemini. and the set it in the `ENV["AI_API_KEY"]` or use `AskAI.setapi()` to replace new key. please also add a module called playground: `module playground end` in your main scope for the code execute.

 !!! note
-    A convenient way is to put the code in your Julia `startup.jl` configuration file.
+    A convenient way is to put below code in your Julia `startup.jl` configuration file.
     ```
     ENV["AI_API_KEY"] = "your_key_for_Google_Gemini"
     module playground end
     using AskAI
     ```
-    then you can use the AskAI in REPL
+    then you can use the AskAI in every session by default

 it starts as my persional AI tool in julia REP and only support the Gemini model currently. have fun with it and I welcome your suggestions and input for AskAI.jl!!!